zordicom/crisp_controllers/docs/misc/new_robot_setup.md

         ...

         ```
-        In a similar manner, you can add this config to an gym environment to create a gym env with this config!
+        In a similar manner, you can add this config to an Gymnasium environment to create a Gymnasium env with this config!

 8. Voila, you are good to go!